 On this Page:

 In its most basic form, algo trading refers to the process of automating your online trading activities.
 Algo trading software is usually based on cutting-edge technologies like machine learning and artificial intelligence.
 The technology is tasked with scanning the financial markets on a 24/7 basis.

 This might include specific asset classes or a range of financial instruments.
-For example, while bitcoin robots focus exclusively on bitcoin trading, some algo trading platforms cover forex, stocks, crypto and commodities.
+For example, while a bitcoin robot like Bitcoin Code focus exclusively on bitcoin trading, some algo trading platforms cover forex, stocks, crypto and commodities.
 Either way, the overarching concept is that algo trading takes away the need to perform your own technical analysis.

 Once the algorithmic trading software finds a potential trading opportunity, it will then do one of two things.
 The first possibility is that the algo trading platform will send you a real-time notification with details of what the software has found.
 This will come in the form of a trading signal, meaning that you will be provided with the required entry and exit orders.